-- bb) Requiring National Agricultural Statistics Service (NASS) surveys to be sent to the Farm Service Agency (FSA) county offices to distribute evenly throughout the designated counties to better establish a more accurate county average yield; - cc) Preventative planting losses including all weather contingencies, including drought; - dd) A crop insurance premium due date of December 1 with no interest charges to the premium if the claim is unsettled; and - ee) Requiring conservation compliance to be eligible for federal crop insurance subsidies.
+- bb) Preventative planting losses including all weather contingencies, including drought; and - cc) A crop insurance premium due date of December 1 with no interest charges to the premium if the claim is unsettled. - ee) Requiring conservation compliance to be eligible for federal crop insurance subsidies.

-- a) The Risk Management Agency allowing outside influence on crop insurance premium levels with regard to specific crop inputs, practices or technologies; - b) The sale of crop insurance by ag lending institutions and other ag industries that are able to coerce the producer, i.e. lenders discounting interest or requiring purchase of the lender's own crop insurance product as condition of receiving a loan; and - c) The voiding of an entire crop insurance policy due to an error in a single line of the policy.
+- b) The Risk Management Agency allowing outside influence on crop insurance premium levels with regard to specific crop inputs, practices or technologies; - c) The sale of crop insurance by ag lending institutions and other ag industries that are able to coerce the producer, i.e. lenders discounting interest or requiring purchase of the lender's own crop insurance product as condition of receiving a loan; and - d) The voiding of an entire crop insurance policy due to an error in a single line of the policy.